 Caroline + Steve’s Sprague Lake Elopement

 When Caroline and Steve first contacted me about photographing their winter hiking elopement, all they knew was that they wanted to have their self-solemnized ceremony someplace with snow and mountains.
-I helped them come up with elopement location suggestions with great mountain views, and at the end they settled on a Sprague Lake hiking elopement in Rocky Mountain National Park.
+I helped them come up with elopement location suggestions with great mountain views, and in the end they decided on a Sprague Lake elopement in Rocky Mountain National Park.

-I drove up to Rocky Mountain National Park an hour before meeting Caroline and Steve, to scope out the best views and make a game plan for the day, and ran into another couple also having a Sprague Lake hiking elopement.
+I drove up to Rocky Mountain National Park an hour before meeting Caroline and Steve, to scope out the best views and make a game plan for the day, and ran into another couple who were also eloping at Sprague Lake.
 Rocky Mountain National Park is such a popular place for elopements, and now that they require couples to use one of their designated ceremony sites, there’s always a chance that someone else will be in the area.
 Another big reason (beyond it being required by law!) to make sure you have your RMNP elopement permit in order, so you don’t risk being kicked out of your own wedding when someone else arrives!

 Caroline and Steve showed up together, and while Steve got his tux on behind their car, I helped Caroline into her wedding dress in the trailhead restroom.
 I am always incredibly honored to be a part of my couples’ wedding days, but even more so when I am the only person there with them.
 Getting to help with everything from zipping up the dress to holding the bouquet to handing over a well-timed tissue to wipe away the happy-tears … it all makes my job the best there is!